A remarkable XI of players sold by Benfica since 2010: Dias, Silva, Felix…

 Benfica fans didn’t get to see a great deal of Silva, who made just one senior league appearance, but they can be proud their academy produced such a gem of a player.

-Angel Di Maria
+RW: Angel Di Maria

 Di Maria was Real Madrid’s best player as they won La Decima in 2014 and may well have helped Argentina lift the World Cup that year had he not been injured for the final.

 Those that follow Benfica will remember his raw talent between 2007 and 2010, helping them lift the title in his last season in the Portuguese capital.
 He will be remembered as one of the best creative talents of his generation.